-Every registered voter has something every candidate needs to win an election: their vote.
+Every registered voter has something every candidate needs to win an election: A Vote

-The key to earning those votes is turning voters not just into your supporters, but into committed supporters.
+The key to earning those votes is transforming voters not just into your supporters, but into committed supporters.

-The difference between supporters and a committed supporters may seem minuscule, however their impact is significant.
+The difference between a supporter and a committed supporter may seem minuscule, however their impact is significant.

 A supporter is a voter who agrees to vote for you.
 That’s important.
 You need as many of them as you can get to win your election.

-A committed supporter has not only agreed to vote for you, but they are committed to you, your campaign, and your cause.
+A committed supporter is a person who has not only agreed to vote for you, but they are committed to you, your campaign, and your cause.